-We've pulled together a panel of some of Australia and NZ's finest photographers to judge the 2021 Photographer of the Year presented by Nokia, the biggest competition for amateur photographers in Australasia.
+We've pulled together a panel of some of Australia and NZ's finest photographers to judge the 10th edition of Photographer of the Year presented by Camera House, the biggest competition for amateur photographers in Australasia.
 Meet our judging panel:

 She regularly judges photography competitions and presents at events.
 Alex lives with her partner, two rescue dogs, and rescue cat in Perth, Western Australia.

 Petra Leary is an award winning New Zealand born aerial photographer.
 Her ability to capture her subjects from unique perspectives is striking and ground-breaking.

 She has an innate design sensibility, reflected in her unique process all the way from conception to post-production.
 An intrepid world traveller, she hunts out unusual landscapes, captures them from unforeseen angles such as her signature bird’s eye angle from above, and manipulates and accentuates colours in post-production to create her final work.

 Her work is simple yet bold in arrangement and composition.
 Belying this effortlessness are deeply honed technical skills, and a knowing iconoclastic eye for pop culture.
 Among many other awards, she is the Webstar Magazine Media Awards 2019 Best Photographer, and a finalist in the New Zealand Photographer of the Year 2018 Aerial Category.

 A trained photographer, through The Brownbill Effect, Sally Brownbill connects creative talent from all corners of the industry.
 She provides career leadership and advice and also consults on the design and editing of photography portfolios and websites.
 This enables creatives at all levels to present themselves as the very best they can be.
 She's the go-to person for those looking for or seeking to fill a freelance or permanent role in the industry.